madslundt/ReactHooksvsClasses/README.md

 ## Higher-Order Component
 Higher-Order Components is an advanced technique in React for reusing component logic and are not part of the React API.
 They are a pattern that emerges from React’s compositional nature.

-Higher order component simply is a function that takes a component and returns a new component.
+Higher-Order Component simply is a function that takes a component and returns a new component.

 ## Render Props
 Render Props is a technique for sharing code between React components using a property whose value is a function.